TowerBR/backup_software_testing/test_06_Thunderbird_Duplicacy_single_or_separate_storage_setup.md

 ## Objective

-We have seen from test # 4 that the best configuration for database backup is to use the 1M **fixed** chunk.
+We have seen from test # 4 that the best configuration for database backup is to use 1M **fixed** chunk.

-On the other hand, it seems that the best setting for the other file types is 1M **variable**.
+On the other hand, it seems that the best setting for the other file types is 1M **variable** chunks.

-In this test we will use a repository with mbox and SQLite files (a Thunderbird profile), that is, files of both types.
+In this test we will use a repository with *Mbox* and SQLite files (a Thunderbird profile), that is, files of both types.

-So the purpose of this test is to evaluate whether it is worth setting up 2 jobs, one with fixed chunks (for SQL files) and others with variables (for the rest), comparing them to a job for all files, with variable chunk.
+So the purpose of this test is to evaluate whether it is worth setting up 2 jobs, one with fixed chunks (for SQL files) and other with variables (for the rest), comparing them with a single job for all files, with variable chunk.

 That is: